 State-of-the-art evaluation and treatment of patients with critical limb ischemia requires a dedicated team that is well-trained and compassionate and has a long term commitment to a patients’ care.
 The whole patient needs to be considered, with an emphasis on the arteries of the leg.
 Peripheral Artery Disease (P.A.D.), the main cause of critical limb ischemia, is never cured.
 It is a systemic disease with focal manifestations.
 The focal manifestations are what make it surgically treatable.
 The vast majority of our patients with P.A.D. require lifelong follow up care to avoid further complications including amputation.

 September is recognized at Peripheral Artery Disease Awareness Month.
-We are offering free leg circulation screenings to patients throughout San Antonio throughout the month.
 It is our commitment to educate the community on the importance of P.A.D. and these screenings are an important way to shine a light on this disease that affects so many in our city but few know about its potential devastating effects.

 The technical abilities of the physician are important, but the willingness to invest time into the patients other medical conditions such as cardiac status, renal function, diabetes, cholesterol, and their overall functional status, is critical.
 At PVA we consider this our obligation in order to do the right thing for the patient, every time.

 To learn more about Peripheral Vascular Associates or to schedule an appointment, visit our Request Appointment page or call (210) 237-4247.Source: Dr. Demetrios Macris, Vascular Surgeon | Peripheral Vascular Associates